The Roman Forum ★★★

 A walk in the footsteps of the Caesars

-Just before the arch on your right is the large brick Curia built by Julius Caesar, the main seat of the Roman Senate and remarkably well preserved (partly from being transformed in the Middle Ages into a church; if it's unlocked pop inside to see the marble inlay floor, an AD 3rd-century original).
+Just before the arch on your right is the large brick Curia Iulia built by Julius Caesar, the main seat of the Roman Senate and remarkably well preserved—especially for the Forum—partly thanks to its being transformed into a church in the Middle Ages.

 Ho-Ho-Ho, Merry Saturnalia!

 Faith aside, there's only a 1-in-365 chance that Jesus was actually born on December 25.
 Part of Christianity’s early success was its savvy leaders' ability to graft their new cult onto existing pagan ones, taking things like the popular holiday of Saturnalia and making it their own so as to render Christianity more familiar and palatable to potential converts.